Return to MCAT® Blog Homepage

 Free MCAT Practice Question – Physics

-Mastering the Physical Sciences portion of the MCAT first requires mastering the fundamental science concepts that the MCAT will test.
+Mastering the Physical Sciences portion of the MCAT (better known as the MCAT physics section) first requires mastering the fundamental science concepts that the MCAT will test.

 Explanation

-Like most questions on the MCAT, this one can be approached a couple of different ways.
+Like most MCAT questions, this one can be approached in a couple of different ways.

 We’re told that the frictional force is 1 N. The frictional force would oppose the applied force, so we would find the net force by subtracting friction: